MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/sla-time-scenarios.md

 - 06/25/2023- weekend (non-working day)
 - 06/26/2023- 8:00 AM to 9:00 AM (1 hour) = 1-1= 0 hour

-So, if a case is created on 06/14/2023 3:00 PM and warning and failure times are set as 1 and 2 days respectively, then the warning time is 06/21/2023 12:00 noon and the failure time is 06/26/2023 9:00 AM.
+So, if you create a case on 06/14/2023 3:00 PM and warning and failure times are set as 1 and 2 days respectively, then the warning time is 06/21/2023 12:00 noon and the failure time is 06/26/2023 9:00 AM.

 ## Pause and hold scenario

-When you create an SLA and then pause it for some hours or days, the paused hours or days aren't taken into account in the SLA failure and warning times.
+When you create an SLA and then pause it for hours or days, the paused hours or days aren't considered in the SLA failure and warning times.

 Time is calculated as follows: